djalbat/tigger/README.md

 }
 ```

-In the above listing, as per the examples, the `issuesGetRequest()` function invocation is shown inside of an asynchronous operation that takes `next()` and `done()` callback argument as well as a `context` argument.
-This may not be preferred, however bear in mind that all of the utility functions take callbacks and must be invoked in some such way.
+In the above listing, as per the examples, the `issuesGetRequest()` function invocation is shown inside of an asynchronous operation that takes `next()` and `done()` callback arguments as well as a `context` argument.
+This is not the only way they can be invoked, of course, but bear in mind that all of the utility functions take callbacks and must be invoked in some such way.

 The JSON that is returned is exactly that returned by the requisite GitHub endpoint, by the way.

 ## Issue utilities